Canonical URLs in Nuxt

 4. If they don't match, Google found conflicting signals

-Note: Live tests won't show Google-selected canonical—you'll only see this for already indexed pages.
+Note: Live tests won't show Google-selected canonical.
+You'll only see this for already indexed pages.

 When Google Selects a Different Canonical